- Who We Are

 To apply, please send an updated resume, cover letter outlining your interest in the position, and contact information for two references to [email protected].

-Workgroups and networks are the backbone of SID-Washington and play an important role in the Society's development dialogue.
-Consistent with the organization's strategic intent and mission, the purpose of SID-Washington workgroups is to:
+Workgroups and networks are the backbone of SID-US and play an important role in the Society's development dialogue.
+Consistent with the organization's strategic intent and mission, the purpose of SID-US workgroups is to:

 Co-chairs should have relevant experience in the development issue of their workgroup or network.
-Co-chairs must be members of SID-Washington.
-Note that the co-chair position is tied to the individual and not his/her organization.
-If the co-chair moves to another organization, he/she may continue to serve as a co-chair.
+Co-chairs must be members of SID-US.
+Note that the co-chair position is tied to the individual and not their organization.
+If the co-chair moves to another organization, they may continue to serve as a co-chair.
 In addition, if a co-chair chooses to step down, the position is not automatically filled by the co-chair's organization.
-Instead, SID-Washington will put out a call for applications to replace the co-chair.
-No two co-chairs from the same organization may serve at the same time.
+Instead, SID-US will put out a call for applications to replace the co-chair.

-We are grateful to all our workgroup and network co-chairs for the time they invest in SID-Washington's workgroup programs and network activities, which are the heart and soul of our organization.
+We are grateful to all our workgroup and network co-chairs for the time they invest in SID-US's workgroup programs and network activities, which are the heart and soul of our organization.

 *Please note that each organization can be represented by only one Workgroup Co-Chair at a time.
 You can find the full list of workgroups here.